kevindurb/gpu-passthrough-helper/README.md

 # gpu passthrough helper
-A command line utility to help with the various steps of enabling gpu passthrough to a guest vm
+A command line utility to help with the various steps of enabling gpu passthrough to a guest vm with the wonderful Arch Wiki Article (https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF)

 ## Requirements
 - A (recent?)
 Linux Distro